Are you looking for jobs for 13-year-olds?

 The key to selling used items is making your items look presentable and attractive to the buyers.
 So, make sure the background is uncluttered when capturing pictures.

 Some of the popular places to flip stuff include Craiglist, Decluttr, FB Marketplace, eBay, OfferUp, and even Whatsapp community groups, etc.

-Also Read: Items You Can Flip for Profit
+Also Read: Items You Can Quickly Sell for Money